-- J-42A An impairment loss for an investment in an associate or a joint venture shall be allocated first to any remaining goodwill relating to the investment in the associate or the joint venture. - J-42B After the recognition of an impairment loss, the amortisation charge for goodwill relating to an investment in an associate or a joint venture shall be adjusted in future periods to allocate the goodwill's carrying amount to which the impairment loss was allocated in accordance with paragraph J-42A on a systematic basis over its remaining useful life. - J-42C The increased carrying amount of an investment in an associate or a joint venture attributable to a reversal of an impairment loss shall not exceed the carrying amount that would have been determined had no impairment loss been allocated to the investment other than goodwill relating to the investment in the associate or a joint venture in prior years. - J-42D An impairment loss allocated to goodwill relating to an investment in an associate or a joint venture shall not be reversed in a subsequent period.
+- J-42A An impairment loss for a net investment in an associate or a joint venture shall be allocated first to any remaining goodwill relating to the associate or the joint venture. - J-42B After the recognition of an impairment loss, the amortisation charge for goodwill relating to an associate or a joint venture shall be adjusted in future periods to allocate the goodwill's carrying amount to which the impairment loss was allocated in accordance with paragraph J-42A on a systematic basis over its remaining useful life. - J-42C The increased carrying amount of a net investment in an associate or a joint venture attributable to a reversal of an impairment loss shall not exceed the carrying amount that would have been determined had no impairment loss been allocated to the net investment other than goodwill relating to the associate or the joint venture in prior years. - J-42D An impairment loss allocated to goodwill relating to an associate or a joint venture shall not be reversed in a subsequent period.